darshitvvora/hvblog/README.md

 # hvblog
-Blog using Hexo and Hexo MyAdmin Dashboard
+Blog using Hexo and Hexo MyAdmin Dashboard production ready in 15 minutes

 ## USAGE